cmnemoi/eMush/Api/README.md

 ```
 ### config/
 core config files, you will find every dependencies configuration, the routes definition, database configuration, etc...

+We use ApiPlatform to generate most routes, and the configuration for these can be found in this directory.

 ### migrations/
 doctrine migrations, basically all the sql request to set-up and update the database
 documentation: https://symfony.com/doc/master/bundles/DoctrineMigrationsBundle/index.html
 ### public/
 entry point of Symfony, that are the public files and asset that apache can access to
 It is very unlikely that you need to modify something there
 ### src/
 In previous versions of Symfony that would have been bundles
 Each folder manage a part, the Game folder is for all the services/entities that are shared across each
 module/folder.
 Daedalus folder manage the Daedalus, Player folder manage the Player (etc...)
 #### config
 Config for the module/folder
 #### Controller